Florida Dual Enrollment Program

 - Maintain a minimum unweighted high school GPA of 3.0 for enrollment in associate or baccalaureate dual enrollment courses or a minimum unweighted high school GPA of 2.0 for enrollment in career certificate dual enrollment courses; and

 - Maintain the minimum postsecondary GPA established by the postsecondary institution.

 For students to participate in the dual enrollment program, students must:

 - Provide proof of enrollment at Aspiring Heights Academy;

 - Be responsible for their own instructional materials and transportation unless provided for in the articulation agreement; and

 - Sign a private school articulation agreement.

 Public postsecondary institutions are required to enter into articulation agreements with private schools in their geographic service area.
 If your child is interested in dual enrollment, please contact us to find out if your local college or university has or will enter into an agreement with Aspiring Heights Academy.
 Note that each postsecondary institution has specific articulation agreement, application, testing, and approval form deadlines.
 Please review these deadlines as posted on your child's prospective postsecondary institution's website.

 For more information on dual enrollment and early college admission, please read Dual Enrollment and Early Admission Programs.
 Please do not hesitate to contact us with any questions.

-Dual enrollment courses become a part of your child's permanent high school and college transcripts and are calculated into his or her permanent GPA.
+Dual enrollment courses become a part of students' permanent high school and college transcripts and are calculated into their permanent high school and college GPA.
 Students who receive a failing grade may have difficulty meeting future admission requirements at colleges and universities and difficulty qualifying for financial aid and scholarships.